-What Does DEI Mean in the Workplace?
+What Does Diversity, Equity and Inclusion (DEI) Mean in the Workplace?

-“We as employers need to make sure we’re including these individuals and that we’re giving them equity,” says Catalina Colman, Director of HR and Inclusion at Built In.
+“We as employers need to make sure we’re including these individuals and that we’re giving them equity,” said Catalina Colman, Director of HR and Inclusion at Built In.
 “We need to make sure that, not only do they have a job, but they have the same ability to get promoted, to contribute and have the same impact — in the world and in the workplace — as their peers.”

-DEI is vital to creating and maintaining a successful workplace; one founded on the principle that all people can thrive personally and professionally.
+Diversity, Equity and Inclusion (DEI) is vital to creating and maintaining a successful workplace; one founded on the principle that all people can thrive personally and professionally.
 Before you begin to reevaluate your efforts and implement new practices, it’s important that you fully understand each component, both individually and how they work together.

-This article explains what diversity, equity and inclusion are and how each plays a role in creating a better workplace.
+Here you’ll learn what diversity, equity and inclusion are and how each plays a role in creating a better workplace.
 Using insight from Colman, who has over 13 years of HR experience, it provides a foundational introduction to DEI today.

 Diversity is the presence of differences within a given setting.
 In the workplace, that can mean differences in race, ethnicity, gender, gender identity, sexual orientation, age and socioeconomic class.
 It can also refer to differences in physical ability, veteran status, whether or not you have kids — all of those are components of diversity.

 Equity is the process of ensuring that processes and programs are impartial, fair and provide equal possible outcomes for every individual.
 “Equity is why we go to work,” explains Colman.
 “We want to get compensated fairly for our work, we want to be challenged, to learn and to contribute.
 People often choose an employer based on those things, which boil down to equity.”